Normalizing Disabilities With the Help of the Famous

 Truman Capote, was an American writer whose stories, novels, plays, and non-fiction are recognized literary classics, including the well known novella Breakfast at Tiffany's and In Cold Blood.
 Capote once said, "I don't care what anybody says about me, as long as it isn't true."
 John Knowles says that Capote "induced epilepsy himself by abusing his nervous system with drugs and booze."
 An autopsy showed Mr. Capote had an infection in his legs and signs of epilepsy.

 I feel like I am in good company.
+(However, I have never turned to street drugs and alcohol for any type of relief.)
 The list of those that suffered from epilepsy is actually quite impressive.
 Recently, a close friend asked me questions about petit mal seizures, since I had a history of grand mal seizures.
 I had learned what both kinds of seizures were, and I was able to explain the differences to my friend.
 In reading this, I learned that people with epilepsy are NOT stupid.
 In fact, author Lewis Carrol used his feelings during his seizures to write Alice in Wonderland.
 My guess for Danny Glover's situation is, was motion sickness an issue when he had six consecutive seizures during a cross country trip??
 It is quite impressive what I have learned from this list alone.

 All the people that share their experiences with their disabilities are helping others normalize those disabilities.
 We need more opportunities for epileptics to work from home, as some are unable to drive, and some need more supportive people that are able to drive them to work.
 These people have something they can offer to society.
 The more we make it difficult, the more they won't try.